kinode-dao/kinode-book/src/login.md

 # Join the Network

-Let's get onto the live network!
+This page discusses joining the network with a locally-run Kinode.
+To instead join with a hosted node, see [Valet](https://valet.kinode.org/).

 These directions are particular to the Kinode OS beta release.
 Kinode is in active development on Optimism.

 ## Starting the Kinode

 Start a Kinode using the binary acquired in the [previous section](./install.md).
+Locate the binary on your system (e.g., if you built source yourself, the binary will be in the repository at `./kinode/target/debug/kinode` or `./kinode/target/release/kinode`).
-Locating the binary on your system, print out the arguments expected by the binary:
+Print out the arguments expected by the binary:

 ```
-$ # NOTE: if you built source yourself, the binary will be in the repository
-$ #   at ./kinode/target/debug/kinode (or ./kinode/target/release/kinode).
 $ ./kinode --help
 A General Purpose Sovereign Cloud Computing Platform